Druidblack/jellyfin-poster-hrd-logo/README.md

 ![hdr test](https://github.com/user-attachments/assets/67e56841-0bf6-46e8-8fc3-d4676f21197c)

-# HDR Movie Poster Downloader for Jellyfin
+# A program for creating posters marked with HDR

 This program is designed to interact with the Jellyfin API, retrieve a list of HDR-supported movies, and automatically download their covers (posters) from The Movie Database (TMDb).
 The program also adds an HDR logo to the top right corner of all downloaded covers and saves the results in a local folder.